Izzy and Moe: Plot

-Moe, a widower, is attracted to Dallas Carter, an entertainer at one of the bars.
+Moe, a widower, is attracted to Dallas Carter, an entertainer at one of the Dutchman's bars.
 He falls in love.
 Upset at losing so much money and booze to the cops, Dutch lures the pair to where a large shipment of bourbon is being kept.
 Izzy and Moe evade the trap, but Moe gets shot in the arm, and one of the agents is killed.
-The agents' death affects Moe, who again considers quitting, but he decides to stay, giving his own version of the "This is America" speech to reporters.
-Izzy and Moe then proceeded to rob the Dutch's big shipment of Bourbon that he is expecting, with help from Dallas, and also take the truck and its treasure to a police impound site.
+The agent's death affects Moe, who had considered quitting again to be with Dallas, but he decides to stay, giving his own version of the "This is America" speech to reporters.
+Izzy and Moe then proceeded to rob the Dutch's big shipment of Bourbon that he was expecting, with help from Dallas, and also take the truck and its treasure to a police impound site.

-The Dutchman finds out about Dallas tipping off the shipment, takes her hostage and tells Izzy and Moe to bring the bourbon for an exchange.
+Unbeknownst to Izzy and Moe, their boss, the unit chief, turns out to be on The Dutchman's payroll; it was his tips that helped The Dutchman stay one step ahead of the unit.
+After the chief tips The Dutchman about Dallas tipping off the shipment, Dutch takes her hostage and tells Izzy and Moe to bring the bourbon for an exchange.
 They go to his estate, dodging the bullets and capturing the corrupt police chief.
 When Moe confronts Dutch, the gangster is pointing a gun at Dallas' head.
 Moe offers himself; with Dutch about to shoot him, a gun blast knocks the gun away.
 Izzy emerges from hiding with a rifle.
-Moe says, "How could you chance taking a shot like that?"
-Izzy says, "I just pretended he had an apple on your head."
+When Moe asks him, "How could you chance taking a shot like that?", Izzy, recalling a William Tell routine they had done in vaudeville responds, "I just pretended he had an apple on your head."

+The movie ends with Izzy's mother-in-law lighting Izzy's cigar inside a store window display, with Izzy's family, Moe, and Dallas watching (a reference to a sarcastic promise she had frequently made to her son-in-law if he ever finally made something of himself.)